VALUE VAULT

 Total gain from asking: +$15,000 | Total days from listing to closing: 47

 This is what happens when a home is priced right.
-The seller listed strategically, generated immediate competition, and sold over asking in less than a week.
+The seller listed strategically, generated immediate competition, and sold above listing price in less than a week.

 What Does This Comp Tell Us?